Updated on October 8, 2022 by Sarina Tariq

 The color of the beads also should be optimal for the design and the fabric you are embroidering it onto.
-Check out this post to know more about the color combinations you can use.

 You can use a Polyester thread or even a nylon thread to sew the beads – Synthetic thread is stronger than cotton thread – no danger of sharp edges of beads easily cutting the thread.
 As for needles use thin long needles with a small eye – they should go through the small holes of your beads and be long enough to thread many beads at once.